Substance Misuse And PTSD In Veterans

 - Self-destructive behavior (self-harm or substance abuse)

 These symptoms may be triggered by anything that is a reminder of the traumatic incident.

 Common medications prescribed to veterans include:

 - Prescription Opioids (Lortab, Vicodin, OxyContin) to help with chronic pain.

 - Benzodiazepines (Ativan, Valium, Xanax) to help with anxiety and PTSD symptoms.

 - Sedatives (Ambien, Lunesta) to help with PTSD or sleep disorders.

-Treatment For Veterans
+Treatment Options For Veterans

 Veterans looking for treatment for their addiction have more options than the average civilian.
 In addition to traditional inpatient and outpatient rehab programs, veterans have the unique option to seek treatment through the Department of Veterans Affairs (VA).
 This is beneficial for veterans who may not be able to find an affordable treatment program on their own.